-This way of moving the women around is not specific for Hungary as the phenomenon, called the prostitution carrousel, is a business implementation.
-Men who buy sex want new faces and exploiters prevent women to create are get involved in some sort of social network outside of the one for them and the women are allowed to participate in.
+This way of moving the women around is not specific for Hungary as the phenomenon, called the prostitution carrousel, is implementation.287 Men who buy sex want new faces and exploiters prevent women to create are get involved in some sort of social network outside of the one for them and the women are allowed to participate in.
 Beside this, they also avoid situation in which clients get to attached which can result in numerous problems.
 Therefore a frequent exchange of the women takes place.
 This planning takes place on different levels.
 The first level is that of the city they start work.
 The women usually reside here for a longer period of time but they will have different places they work out off.
 Examples were given by a girl, named Szuzanna from a town called Békéscsaba after she was forced by her brother, called Déjan.
 First she was forced to walk the streets in and outside Békéscsaba and after a year, Déjan took her to Debrecen where she was engaged in all sorts of prostitution like practices including participating in sex cam roleplaying and acting in adult movies.
 After Déjan, handed Szusanna over too one of their cousins, called Gizá, she was taken by him to Budapest.
 While in Budapest she resided and worked out off no less than 14 houses in a time frame of four months.
 The work in Budapest included on-street prostitution but also working in clubs as a waiter/dancer as a cover up for prostitution like practices inside the establishments and finally, she provided in-call services in flats and out-call services to hotels and clients homes.
 After this period she was send to Zurich with another member of her extended family who forced her to work in the red light district on Sihlquai.
 After two months she was informed that from there they were going to Stuttgart and after Stuttgart, she went to Dusseldorf and then on to Amsterdam.
 The family line of control and exploitation was cut in Stuttgart after she had worked in service of some vaguely related 'uncles' and cousins who handed her over to a Turkish care taker, called Yasin or Boğa (Bull) who was responsible for the rest of her travels.
-Their cooperation ended in Groningen when a Turkish acquaintance of Yasin, called Semih who by Yasin and other Turkish men was being addressed as Abi (brother).
+Their cooperation ended in Groningen when a Turkish acquaintance of Yasin, called Semih who by Yasin and other Turkish men was being addressed as Abi (brother288).
 On average she worked at each location no longer than six months in end and during these months she always resided and worked from different locations.
 The moment she was interviewed, she was working in the city of Groningen where she started less than a week ago, after she had been working in Amsterdam for three months.
-In total she had been working in prostitution just shy of three years now and she informed me she had turned
+In total she had been working in prostitution just shy of three years now and she informed me she had turned 18 last month.
+This means that when she forced to start work she under aged and being exploited by her own family.
+She also mentioned working with other victimised female family members in Hungary and Switzerland.

-&lt;sup>290 Verhoeven, M.A.
+287 Verhoeven, M.A.
 (2007) 'Slachtoffer, heldin of hoer; net hoe het uitkomt' Apeldoorn: Het Spinhuis